poikilos/pylaga/README.md

 Pylaga-py3 is a simple remake of a classic game with a similar name, with some differences in gameplay, written with the pygame libs.
 Pylaga-py3 is a fork of Pylaga that works on Python 3 (including Kivy 1.8.0 for Python 3).

 ## Authors
-Forked (Python 3 and new graphics) by: poikilos Previously forked (pylaga [python 2]) by: RJ Marsan (RJMarsan@gmail.com) Original Creator: Derek Mcdonald
+Forked (Python 3 and new graphics, no globalvars) by: poikilos Previously forked (pylaga [python 2]) by: RJ Marsan (RJMarsan@gmail.com) Original Creator: Derek Mcdonald
 CRYSTAL-Regular.ttf: Felipe Munoz (CC-BY SA 4.0 International)